Do’s and Don’ts for your first ‘date’ with a new dog.

 No matter how skilled you are, always ask for permission from the pet parents.
 It is a way of showing respect to the parent and the pet.
 The parents should know better than you about their dogs.
 You will never know whether the dog is a frightened or reactive one.
 Ask before you act can save you from lots of trouble.

 At FurrySitter, we understand that hiring a new pet-care professional can be an anticipating but sometimes nerve-wracking experience.
 That’s why we take the time to get to know your furry friend before we start any pet-sitting or dog-walking services.
 We believe that building trust and rapport with your pet is crucial to providing them with the best possible care.

 Whether you’re a first-time customer or a long-time client, we want you to know that your pet’s well-being is our top priority.
 From arranging a meet-and-greet to service fulfillment, we strive to make every interaction with your pet stress-free and enjoyable.

-If you’re in need of pet-care services, please check out the availability of our experienced pet-care professionals.
+If you’re in need of pet-care services, feel free to arrange a meet-and-greet.
 We look forward to helping you and your furry friend feel at ease and happy!